On-axis and off-axis levitation by a rotating permanent magnet: Experimental results

 \subsection{Motion of the floater}

-In this section, the motion of a 5 mm square cubic floater is studied out of equilibrium.
-Measurements are limited to three frequencies: $238\pm5$\,Hz, $307\pm2$\, Hz and $351\pm2$\, Hz.
+In this section, the motion of a 5 mm cubic floater is studied out of equilibrium.
+Measurements are limited to three frequencies: $238\pm5$\,Hz, $307\pm2$\, Hz and $351\pm2$\,Hz.
 The configuration may be slightly different in that, between this experiment and the previous one, the rotor magnet was peeled off and glued back on from the grinder bit.
 This may have had an effect on the value of $\gamma$.
 In order to study lateral movements for each frequency, variations in floater height that are small in relation to its lateral variations were tracked by video.
 Here, $z = z_{eq}$ is taken as constant.
-Fig.~\ref{leftright} shows that the higher the angular velocity, the greater the lateral force.
-Thus, the higher the velocity, the better the floater is trapped and the lower the $r_{max}$ value where the force becomes positive again, which corresponds to the description given in section~\ref{offeq}.
-We note that the $\gamma$ value for which the theory is closest to the experimental results decreases slightly with $\omega$.
-Vibration of the structure at higher frequencies can lead to an effective rotor angle that is smaller than the angle at rest.
+Fig.~\ref{leftright} shows that the higher the rotational speed, the greater the lateral force.
+Thus, the higher the velocity, the better the floater is trapped which corresponds to the description given in section~\ref{offeq}.
+We chose $\gamma$ for the best fit.
+At $f = 351\pm2$\,Hz, the theoretical values do not fit as well the experimental data.
+This result may be explained by the frequency of the oscillations getting too large compared to the sampling of the camera leading to measurement uncertainties.

+Other parameters can be extracted from the experimental data.
+For each of the three frequencies, the vertical oscillations frequency has been measured for 10 different videos and compared to the theoretical ones that can be extracted from Eq. \eqref{Fz_exact} and equation from Eq. \eqref{smallangle} in the small angle approximation.
+The results are displayed in Fig. \ref{more_res}a.
+Similarly as in Fig. \ref{delta_z}, the small angle approximation gives very similar results.

+Figure \ref{more_res}b compares the maximum experimental values of $r$ with the limits $r=2z_{eq}$ and $r=\sqrt{3/2}z_{eq}$ and the theoretical value of $r_{max}$ obtained from Eq.~\eqref{Fzofr}.
+As predicted in Section~\ref{offeq}, the first two limits are poor approximations of the experimental data, while the third limit is much better.
+Note that levitation is observed beyond the last limit.
+This could be due to the approximation $\theta \approx \theta_0$ no longer holding for greater values of $r$, or to the rotor's squared shape not exactly following the dipole approximation.